Red Carpet Photos From MovieMaker's Awards Night Celebration

 Giovannie Cruz, Erin Brown Thomas and Elisabeth Ness, collaborators on the upcoming feature Lady Kings of Texas.

-Thomas was also a producer of “The Singers,” which won an Oscar just before Sunday’s party for best live-action short.
+Thomas was also on the producing team of “The Singers,” which won an Oscar just before Sunday’s party for best live-action short.

 You can read more about her work here.